The Motor Vehicle Transport Act: What You Need To Know

 Motor Carrier Safety Fitness Certificate

-In order to operate a truck across provincial borders, all commercial truck drivers are required to carry a motor carrier safety fitness certificate.
+In order to operate a truck across provincial borders, all commercial motor vehicles are required to carry a motor carrier safety fitness certificate.
 The vehicle itself must also be certified if it operates for commercial purposes, or if the gross weight exceeds 4,500 kilograms.

 All commercial truck drivers must adhere to the Hours-Of-Service Regulations set by the MVTA.
 These regulations outline how long a driver can operate a vehicle before they must take a break.
-The use of Electronic Log Devices (ELDs) makes it easier for truck drivers to keep a log of their on-duty hours.
+The use of Electronic Log Devices (ELDs) makes it easier for truck drivers to keep a log of their daily duties.

 The Hours-Of-Service Regulations are as follows: